EWOT vs HBOT: Which Oxygen Therapy Fits Your Health and Recovery Goals?

 Factor HBOT (Hyperbaric Oxygen Therapy) EWOT (Exercise With Oxygen Therapy)

-Pressure 1.3-3.0 ATA (30-200% above atmospheric) 1.0 ATA (no added pressure)
+Pressure 1.3 to 3.0 ATA (30 to 200% above atmospheric) 1.0 ATA (no added pressure)

-Cost $150-400/session; full course $5,000-15,000; insurance covers FDA-approved uses Equipment: $800-5,000 one-time; per-session cost effectively free after purchase
+Cost $150 to $400 per session; full course $5,000 to $15,000; insurance covers FDA-cleared uses Equipment $800 to $5,000 one-time; per-session cost effectively free after purchase

 FDA status Cleared for 14 conditions Not an FDA-cleared medical device; sold as exercise/wellness equipment

-Best for Medical conditions: wounds, radiation injury, decompression, CO poisoning, infections; off-label: TBI, stroke, inflammation General wellness, exercise performance, cardiovascular conditioning, affordable home use
+Best for Medical conditions: wounds, radiation injury, decompression, CO poisoning, infections.
+Off-label: TBI, stroke, inflammation General wellness, exercise performance, cardiovascular conditioning, affordable home use

 Illustration comparing HBOT with a hyperbaric chamber and oxygen tanks on the left, and EWOT with a person cycling while wearing an oxygen mask connected to a tank on the right.
 Ewot vs hbot.

-• Athletes with ligament or tendon injuries
+• People with ligament or tendon injuries

 When EWOT Shines